12 saved turns

 Track context

-Hearing it against The Soft Parade (50th Anniversary Deluxe Edition) matters because it reads like part of an album world, not a detached single.
-Who Scared You (Doors Only Mix) by The Doors off The Soft Parade (50th Anniversary Deluxe Edition) (1969) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
-With The Doors, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
+Hearing it against By the way (single) matters because it reads like part of an album world, not a detached single.
+By The Way by Red Hot Chili Peppers off By the way (single) (2002) carries the feel of a band in a room rather than a mood-board tag, and that physicality matters in a sequence.
+With Red Hot Chili Peppers, the attraction is often attack and arrangement economy: what the band can say quickly and physically.
 The record earns its place through how the arrangement opens and tightens rather than through sheer mass.

 Listen for